Career Development Program Checklist

 1) Meet with the Career Development Team as Needed

 Update the team on your interview progress once you begin accepting interviews.
-Also work with the team to optimize your application and CV materials.
+Also work with the team to review a sample CV and optimize your application and CV materials.

 2) Stay on Track